Today, while upgrading a WordPress plugin, I encountered the message „

 Method 4: Modify the wp-activate.php file

 If you cannot find the .maintenance file mentioned above, you can try this method.
-Locate the `wp-activate.php` file in the website root directory.
-You can modify it via SSH or download it via FTP to edit locally.
+Locate the wp-activate.php file in your website's root directory.
+You can modify it via SSH or download it locally via FTP for editing.
 On line 9, change `define( 'WP_INSTALLING', true );` to: `define( 'WP_INSTALLING', false);`.
-Then upload the file and refresh the website to restore normal access.
+Then upload the file and refresh your website to regain normal access.

 If you need to manually update WordPress, please refer to the previous article:

-Tutorial on Manually Upgrading WordPress Version.
+WordPress手动升级版本的教程.
 For upgrading plugins, you can directly download the new version's plugin zip file, extract it, and upload it to overwrite the old plugin.
-Alternatively, you can delete the old plugin in the backend and reinstall the new plugin by uploading the zip file.
+Alternatively, you can delete the old plugin in the Admin Dashboard and reinstall the new plugin by uploading the zip file.

 Comments are closed